Aaron Hicks: Personal life

-Hicks' father, Joseph, was drafted by the San Diego Padres in the 12th round of the 1975 amateur draft, but his career was ended early by an eye injury.
-This led Joseph to push his son into golf before baseball.
+Hicks' father, Joe Hicks, was drafted by the San Diego Padres in the 12th round of the 1975 amateur draft, but his career was ended early by an eye injury.
+This experience led Joe Hicks to encourage his son to pursue golf.
 Hicks is an accomplished golfer, having competed in numerous youth golf tournaments.
-After making baseball his focus, he has continued to play golf and played in a PGA Tour event in 2019.

 On October 27, 2021, Hicks got engaged to professional golfer Cheyenne Woods.
-Their son was born in April 2022.
+They married in February 2022, and their son was born in April 2022.
 They reside in Scottsdale, Arizona.